Jim Tunney (American football): Life and career

 Officials who worked on Tunney's crew for many years included former NFL great Pat Harder at umpire and head linesman Burl Toler, the NFL's first African-American official.

 Tunney graduated from Franklin High School in Los Angeles class of 1947 then after he graduated from nearby Occidental College in 1951, Tunney began officiating football and basketball working high school, college and Pacific Coast Conference (Pac-10) games until 1967.
 In 1960, he was hired to work in the NFL as a field judge before being promoted to the referee position in 1967 where he would stay for the remainder of his career until retiring after the 1990 NFL season.
 His final game was the 1990 AFC Championship Game between the Buffalo Bills and Los Angeles Raiders played January 20, 1991.
-He currently works on the NFL officiating staff as an Observer, attending games each week helping with improvement of the current game officials.
+He then worked on the NFL officiating staff as an Observer, attending games each week helping with improvement of the current game officials.

 Still active in league affairs and many sports issues, Tunney was a member of Commissioner Tagliabue's Officiating 2000 Committee and was Vice Chair of the U.S. Olympic Committee for Northern California (Sydney 2000 Games).
 In 1993, he founded the Jim Tunney Youth Foundation, which supports community programs and resources that work with youth to develop leadership, work skills, wellness and self-esteem.
-He writes a weekly column for the Monterey Herald and is a motivational speaker.
+He wrote a weekly column for the Monterey Herald and was a motivational speaker.

-Jim Tunney was the Boys' Vice Principal at Abraham Lincoln High School in the City of Los Angeles, California.
+Tunney was the Boys' Vice Principal at Abraham Lincoln High School in the City of Los Angeles, California.
 He also served as the Principal of Fairfax High School in Los Angeles from 1964 to 1970.

+Tunney died at his home in Pebble Beach, California, on December 12, 2024, at the age of 95.